What Is Pleurectomy/Decortication?

-- Once the bleeding has slowed, the surgeon closes the incision with stitches.
+- Once the bleeding has slowed, the surgeon closes the incision with sutures.

 The surgery takes around 5 hours and often causes a moderate amount of blood loss.
 For that reason, extra blood is always kept on-hand in case the patient needs an emergency transfusion.

 Doctors will schedule follow-up appointments after the surgery to make sure the patient does not develop serious complications.

 Recovery from a P/D surgical operation is critical and is one of the main reasons a patient must be in relatively good health before proceeding with the surgery.

 Because the surgery is less radical than EPP, recovery from pleurectomy/decortication is usually shorter and less demanding.
 Patients should prepare for a month of recovery between the hospital and resting at home.

 Family members, health care aids, and others may need to be involved to ensure a patient is comfortable and has an overall successful recovery.

 Pleurectomy/Decortication Recovery Process

-Most patients remain in the hospital for around a week, which is half the time of patients who undergo the more complex EPP procedure.
+Most patients remain in the hospital for about a week, which is half the time of patients who undergo the more complex EPP procedure.

-Following the surgery, patients must first breathe with the help of a ventilator, which delivers oxygen to the lungs via a tube through the mouth, nose, or neck.
+Following this thoracic surgery, patients must first breathe with the help of a ventilator, which delivers oxygen to the lungs via a tube through the mouth, nose, or neck.

-Once the patient can breathe independently, chest tubes will be fitted to help inflate the lungs and drain off any excess fluid, which can build up after surgery.
+Once the patient can breathe independently, chest tubes will be fitted to help inflate the lungs and drain pleural effusions (excess fluid), which can build up after surgery.
 This fluid can cause infection, so it is vital to remove it as quickly as possible.

 Once the patient leaves the hospital, they may still need several weeks at home to fully recover.